top of page

 Mission statement

-SPOOL – short for Site, Performance, Object, Online Lexicon, is a digital, art-historical archive dedicated to site-specific practices from antiquity to the present and their manifold forms of documentation.
+SPOOLS**ite, P**erformance, O**bject, O**nline L**exicon — is a digital art-historical archive dedicated to site-specific practices from antiquity to the present and to the documentary operations through which such practices persist, circulate, and acquire meaning over time.

 Spool, [spuːl] verb: to be wound or unwound.